chjdev/chjdev.github.io/_posts/2016-06-07-docker-ubuntu.md

 }
 {% endhighlight %}

-As you can see i stored my TLS files in a subfolder <code>YOUR_DOMAIN</code> in the <code>/etc/docker/</code> directory.
+As you can see I stored my TLS files in the subdirectory `YOUR_DOMAIN` in the `/etc/docker/` directory.
 The certificates are usually specific to a domain name so it makes it more obvious.
 I bound the daemon to two hosts, first the default unix socket for nicer docker management on the server itself and the TLS secured TCP address.
-I use my domain name for <code>BIND</code> for the same reason stated previously.
+I use my domain name for `BIND` for the same reason stated previously.

-And that should be it, reload and restart your docker service and use enable to boot it on startup and you should be able to connect:
+And that should be it, `reload` and `restart` your docker service and use `enable` to boot it on startup and you should be able to connect:

 ```